codythompson/super-tracks-editor/README.md

 # TODO

+- add support typing a hyphen into resize dialog for negative values

 ## nice to have / future
 - place track is a little wonky, make it less wonky
 - use svgs instead of "creative" use of box-shadow